How do I troubleshoot a slowly running SELECT statement in my Aurora MySQL-Compatible DB cluster?

 SHOW ENGINE INNODB STATUS\G;

-Note: In the command's output, check the Latest Detected Deadlock section.
+Note: In the expected output of the MySQL Workbench, check the Latest Detected Deadlock section.

 Check whether your query uses an index